cavalen/vlab-azure/README.md

 **Playbook 05: Deploy Services using AS3**\
 Deploy all the services from Playbook #2 as Virtual Servers.\
-Hackazon (8443) Virtual Server includes a WAF policy.\
+Hackazon (8443) Virtual Server includes a Declarative WAF policy.\
-as3.json is referenced by this playbook, and is the input for our declarative API\
+as3.json is referenced by this playbook, and is the input for our declarative Rest API\

 **Playbook 06: Get Infrastructure Information**\
 The last playbook displays information relevant for the lab, and saves that information in a local file: **info.txt**